paridhika/CoAP_Parking/README.md

 Client threads are running independent of each other and service time for each client is noted to evaluate prformance.
 Clients are arriving according to Poisson Distribution.

 File Location:- libcoap-code/examples/parking_simulation.py

+## Installation:-
+* Inside libcoap-code folder run sudo make install
+* Type following commands to run CoAP Server - cd examples/ and ./test-server
+* Now to run parking simulation open a new tab in current directory and run python parking_simulation.py

+## Simulation Details:-
+The simulation runs three separate threads for three types of clients.
+Thus simultaneously pushing out several requests on the single server.
+The service time is then noted for each clients and written in csv files "get_simulation_service_time.csv", "put_simulation_service_time.csv", "delete_simulation_service_time.csv".
+Also the mean service time and server throughput is written in corresponding results.csv files.
+Graphs are plotted to analyse the queueing delay on changing the mean arrival rates of these client requests and also the server utilization.